puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_parameters.md

 > -Douglas Horton

 In Puppet, variable names are prefixed with a `$` (dollar sign), and a value is assigned with the `=` operator.

-Assigning a short string to a variable, for example, would look like this:
+Assigning a short string to a variable, for example, looks like this:

 ```puppet
 $myvariable = 'look, a string!'
 ```

-Once you have defined a variable you can use it anywhere in your manifest you would have used the assigned value.
+Once you have defined a variable you can use it anywhere in your manifest where you want to use the assigned value.

-The basics of variables will seem familiar if you know another scripting or programming language.
-However, there are a few caveats you should be aware of when using variables in Puppet:
+There are a few caveats you should be aware of when using variables in Puppet:

 1. Unlike resource declarations, variable assignments are parse-order dependent.
 This means that you must assign a variable in your manifest *before* you can use it.

 2. If you try to use a variable that has not been defined, the Puppet parser won't complain.
 Instead, Puppet will treat the variable as having the special